lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

 -  ``Reports``

-   -  For creation or edition of the item a form will appear
+   -  For creation or edition of an item a form will appear:

-      -  *Target*: Defines the region from where the data will be reported.
-Note that cell targets versus compartment targets can influence report behavior
+      -  *Target*: Defines the region of interest, from where the data will be reported.
+Note that cell targets versus compartment targets can influence report behavior.
-      -  *Type*: Soma (compartment) means that each compartment outputs separately in the report file.
+      -  *Type*: Soma (compartment) means that each compartment will have a separate output in the report file.
 Synapse indicates that each synapse will have a separate entry in the report [compartment, synapse]
       -  *StartTime*: Time to start reporting(ms)
       -  *EndTime*: Time to stop reporting(ms)
-      -  *Dt*: The frequency of reporting in milliseconds(ms)
+      -  *Dt*: The reporting frequency in milliseconds(ms)
       -  *Format*: Defines the report output format [Bin, ASCII, HDF5]

    |edit_report|

 --------------

-From the **bottom** you can ``launch`` the simulation
+In the **bottom** section you can ``launch`` the simulation

-- This will open a form to configure the parameters before executing the jobs on the supercomputer
+- This will open a form to configure the parameters before executing the jobs on the supercomputer:

  - *Title*: The title of the job
  - *Computer*: Which supercomputer will run the simulation.
- - *Project*: Select under which account you want to run the simulation.
  - *Nodes*: The amount of nodes that will be allocated and used for the simulation
  - *Run Time*: The maximum time before timeout (in seconds)
+ - *CPUs Per Node*: The number of CPUs per node to be used
+ - *Project*: Select under which account you want to run the simulation.
  - *Preview Config*: This will open a new tab with the complete configuration that is going to be sent (BlueConfig)

    |run_simulation_form|